 Though the goalkeeper has played a bigger role for the team this season, not much else has changed on the roster which has contributed largely to their success this fall.

 “I just feel like it’s kind of a team of destiny this year.
 That’s probably how you can describe our team.
-It’s probably just one team of destiny because everything just needs to be aligned for us,” said Harlow.
-“We have a big start of seniors this year, but in a healthy blend of grades throughout the start of grade elevens.
-I just feel like everyone is doing really well.”
+It’s probably just one team of destiny because everything aligned for us,” said Harlow.
+“We had a lot of seniors graduating this year, but there was a healthy blend of guys from different grades that got good minutes this season.
+Everyone did their part.”

 Coach Maddock spoke similarly on the team’s spirit and familiarity playing a role into this season’s success.